lshqqytiger/webmscore-webpack5/README.md

 * Parse `mscz` file data
 * Get score metadata
 * Export part score
-* Generate music sheets in SVG/PNG/PDF formats
+* Generate music sheets in SVG/PNG/PDF format
 * Generate MIDI
-* Generate audio files in WAV, OGG, or FLAC formats
+* Generate audio files in WAV, OGG, MP3, or FLAC format
 * Synthesize raw audio frames, can be used in the Web Audio API
 * Export as MusicXML compressed/uncompressed
 * Generate position information of measures or segments on the generated sheets